pairing4good/academy/005-agile/001-manifesto.md

     1. Customer collaboration over contract negotiation
     1. Responding to change over following a plan

 1. While both sides have value, the Agile Manifesto favors the fist value over the second value.
-1. Object: In Object-oriented programming, an object is an instance of a Class.
-Objects are an abstraction.
-They hold both data, and ways to manipulate the data.
-1. Class: a blueprint or a template for creating different objects which defines its properties and behaviors.
-1. Inheritance: a mechanism wherein a new class is derived from an existing class.
-1. Interface: an abstract type that is used to specify a behavior that classes must implement.
-They are similar to protocols.
-1. Package: organizes classes into namespaces, providing a unique namespace for each type it contains.